 11. Annual Corporate Governance Report / Annual Directors' Remuneration Report

-The Annual Corporate Governance Report and the Annual Directors' Remuneration Report are attached to the Consolidated Management Report of the Almirall, S.A.
-Group and subsidiaries, of which the Company is the parent.
+The Annual Corporate Governance Report and the Annual Directors' Remuneration Report is included in the Management Report of the Almirall Group and subsidiaries, of which the Company is the parent.

 12. Capital structure.
 Significant shareholdings